vjoel/tupelo/README.md

             [rval, tval]      # pass out result
           end

-  Note that the block may get executed more than once, if there is competition for the tuples that you are trying to #take.
+  Note that the block may execute more than once, if there is competition for the tuples that you are trying to #take or #read.
 When the block exits, however, the transaction is final and universally accepted by all clients.

 4. Run tup with a server file so that two sessions can interact.
 Do this in two terminals in the same dir:

         $ tup svr

   (The 'svr' argument names a file that the first instance of tup uses to store information like socket addresses and the second instance uses to connect.
 The first instance starts the servers as child processes.
 However, both instances appear in the terminal as interactive shells.)

+  To do this on two hosts, copy the svr file and edit its hostname params as needed.

 5. Look at the examples.
 You may need to dig a bit to find the gem installation.
 For example:

-        ls /usr/local/lib/ruby/gems/2.0.0/gems
+        ls -d /usr/local/lib/ruby/gems/*/gems/tupelo*

-  Note that all bin and example programs accept blob type (e.g., --json) on command line (it only needs to be specified for server -- the clients discover it).
+  Note that all bin and example programs accept blob type (e.g., --msgpaack, --json) on command line (it only needs to be specified for server -- the clients discover it).
 Also, all these programs accept log level on command line.
 The default is --warn.
 The --info level is a good way to get an idea of what is happening, without the verbosity of --debug.

-6. Deugging: in addition to --info, bin/tspy is also really useful, and see the debugger client in example/lock-mgr.rb.
+6. Deugging: in addition to the --info switch on all bin and example programs, bin/tspy is also really useful, and see the debugger client in example/lock-mgr.rb.

 What is a tuplespace?